-Direct contact: Bloodborne pathogens spread through direct contact with infected blood, or other bodily fluids.
+- Direct contact: Bloodborne pathogens spread through direct contact with infected blood, or other bodily fluids.
 Pathogens can transfer in this way when a person has direct physical contact with the blood, or other bodily fluid, of an infected individual.
 Sexual contact is an example of how bloodborne pathogens can spread.

 - Indirect contact: A person touches an object that contains contaminated blood.
 For example, if a person cleans up blood without proper personal protective equipment, and is splashed by the blood, contamination can occur in this manner.
-The potential for transfer of and infection by a bloodborne pathogen in this manner underscores the necessity of engaging the services of a professional blood cleaning company.
+The potential for transfer of an infection by a bloodborne pathogen in this manner underscores the necessity of engaging the services of a professional blood cleaning company.

 - Respiratory droplet transmission: In this scenario, infected blood is inhaled.
 This occurs when an infected person coughs or sneezes.
 Droplets of contaminated blood can be transmitted through this process.

 - Vector-borne transmission: Infected or contaminated blood enters into a person’s system via penetration by an infected source.
-An insect by can result in a vector-borne transmission of certain types of bloodborne pathogens.
+An insect can result in a vector-borne transmission of certain types of bloodborne pathogens.
 For example, malaria can be transferred via a mosquito bite.

 Are Some Bloodborne Pathogens More Dangerous Than Others?

 In a word: Yes.

 Some bloodborne pathogens are more dangerous than others.
-In fact, the scale of harm potentially caused by different types of bloodborne pathogens range from milder illness to death.
+In fact, the scale of harm potentially caused by different types of bloodborne pathogens ranges from milder illness to death.

 The U.S. Centers for Disease Control and Prevention classify biohazards in five levels.
 Biohazard cleanup typically is concerned with remediating pathogens found in Level Three and Level Four.
-The problem is, until blood or other matter is tested, you have absolutely no way of knowing what types and severity of pathogens may be contained in blood, bodily fluids, or other biological materials.
+The problem is until blood or another matter is tested, you have absolutely no way of knowing what types and severity of pathogens may be contained in blood, bodily fluids, or other biological materials.
 The CDC classification is:

 Biohazard Level One: Bacteria and viruses that only result in clinically mild illnesses.